jaawaadz/jaawaadz/README.md

 In mediation we have a waterfall mechanism, if one AdNetwork fail to Provide the Ad then we Request the Other Ad network, I work on it with Team.
 My contribution is to put them on maven Solve the Crashes by Analyzing the Publish APK, remove the Memory Leaks and Handle the Thread Process.

+* Cross Promotion is a way to promote your particular game within your other games.
+The main purpose of cross-promotion is to acquire quality users and keep your users engaged with your games.
+* Network Advertising is a way to advertise your Apps and Ads within the Apps of other developers.
+The purpose is to promote your App and Ad through Mobile Media.
+* ConsoliAds In-app Campaigns Integration
+* In App Feature is a way to promote your particular game feature within your game.

 <img src="https://github.com/jaawaadz/jaawaadz/blob/main/con1.jpeg" width ="720">
 <img src="https://github.com/jaawaadz/jaawaadz/blob/main/con2.png" width ="720">